yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 This document describes how AI Agents should leverage existing standards like SPIFFE, WIMSE, OAuth and SSF.

 # Agent Identity Management System
+An Agent Identity Management System ensure that the right Agent has access to the right resources and tools at the right time for the right reason.
+It consists out of the following components:

+* **Agent Identifiers:** Unique identifier assigned to every Agent.
+* **Agent Credentials:** Cryptographic binding between the Agent Identifier and attributes of the Agent.
+* **Agent Attestation:** Mechanisms for determining and assigning the identifier and issue credentials based on measurements of the Agent's environment.
+* **Agent Credential Provisioning:** The mechanism for provisioning credentials to the agent at runtime.
+* **Agent Authentication:** Protocols and mechanisms used by the Agent to authenticate itself to Large Langugage Models or Tools (resource or server) in the system.
+* **Agent Authorization:** Protocols and systems used to determine if an Agent is allowed to access a Large Langugage Model or Tool (resource or server).
+* **Agent Monitoring and Remediation:** Protocols and mechanisms to dynamically modify the authorization decisions based on observed behaviour and system state.
+* **Agent Auhtentication and Authorization Policy:** The configuration and rules for each of the Agent Identity Management System.
+* **Agent Compliance:** Measurement of the state and fucntioning of the system against the stated policies.

 # Agent Identifier
 Key point - agents must be uniquely identified.
 Proposal is to use a WIMSE or WIMSE compatible identifier (basicaly a URI).
 Refer to WIMSE identifier draft.